Turner Contemporary Open Exhibition

-Two sculptures from Threads, the Pie Factory Margate 2019 Installation are in the Turner Open Exhibition
+Two sculptures from Threads, the Pie Factory Margate 2019 Installation were in the Turner Open Exhibition

 Threads, 2019